TuckWai97/Outreachy-wikimedia-project-1/task_1/README.md

    ```bash
    git clone https://github.com/TuckWai97/Outreachy-wikimedia-project-1.git
    ```
-2. Double click on the `Task 1 - Intern.html` file, the html content will show up in a browser.
+2. Navigate to the `Outreachy-wikimedia-project-1/task_1` folder, then double click on the `Task 1 - Intern.html` file, the html content will show up in a browser.

 ### How it works: